ohdsi-studies/IUDEHREstimationStudy/README.md

 # Minimum cell count when exporting data:
 minCellCount <- 10

+ # Boolean to indicate if data is claims vs ehr TRUE for this case
+isClaimsData <- TRUE

 # The folder where the study intermediate and result files will be written:
 outputFolder <- paste0(outputFolder,"/IUDClaimsStudy") #If running this analysis in isolation (i.e. without EHR analysis) please enter the file directory here (i.e. "C:/IUDClaimsStudy")